Best Gaming CPU for $240:

 Diminishing Returns Kick In:

-We have seen a small handful of games benefit from Hyper-Threaded Core i7 processors, though.
-Because we believe this is a trend that will continue as developers optimize their titles, we're including the Core i7-3770K as an honorable mention, now selling for $320.
+We have seen a small handful of titles benefit from Hyper-Threaded Core i7 processors, though.
+Because we believe this is a trend that will continue as developers optimize their software, we're including the Core i7-4770K as an honorable mention, now selling for $340.
 In a vast majority of games, the Core i7 won't demonstrate much advantage over the Core i5.
 But if you're a serious enthusiast who wants some future-proofing and values highly-threaded application performance, this processor may be worth the extra money.

 Although they sound impressive, those advantages don't necessarily translate into significant performance gains in modern titles.
-Our tests demonstrate fairly little difference between a $225 LGA 1155 Core i5-2500K and a $1000 LGA 2011 Core i7-4960X, even when three-way graphics card configurations are involved.
-It turns out that memory bandwidth and PCIe throughput don't hold back the game performance of existing Sandy Bridge, Ivy Bridge, and Haswell-based machines.
+Our tests demonstrate fairly little difference between a $240 LGA 1155 Core i5-2500K and a $1000 LGA 2011 Core i7-4960X, even when three-way graphics card configurations are involved.
+It turns out that memory bandwidth and PCIe throughput don't hold back the game performance of existing Sandy Bridge-, Ivy Bridge-, and Haswell-based machines.

 Where we do see the potential for Ivy Bridge-E to drive additional performance is in processor-bound games like World of Warcraft or the multiplayer component of Battlefield 4.
 If you're running a three- or four-way array of graphics cards already, there's a good chance that you already own more than enough rendering muscle.
 An overclocked Core i7-4960X or -4930K could help the rest of your platform catch up to an insanely powerful arrangement of GPUs.